Arizona county official grilled on hand-count plan in court – KION546

 The two Republican supervisors who voted to do the 100% hand-count rather than the small sample done in every other election were pushed to do so by people who believe former President Donald Trump’s unfounded claims that fraud or counting problems with voting machines led to his loss in 2020.
 The lone Democrat on the board opposed the hand-count.

-Pima County Superior Court Judge Casey F. McGinley, who is hearing the case in Bisbee after the local county court declared a conflict, is charged with deciding whether the detailed state law on hand-count audits allows the Cochise County board of supervisors to expand the count to all early ballots.
-Democratic Secretary of State Katie Hobbs, who is running for governor, contends early ballots can’t all be counted under state law.
+Pima County Superior Court Judge Casey F. McGinley, who is hearing the case in Bisbee after the local county court declared a conflict, is charged with deciding whether the detailed state law on hand-count audits allows the county board of supervisors to expand it to all early ballots.
+Democratic Secretary of State Katie Hobbs, who is running for governor, contends only a sample of early ballots can be counted under state law.

 Stevens said his view was that a full hand-count needs no margin and that whatever that count turned out to be would be the one that was officially certified.
 That runs counter to what the board discussed when it decided to do a full hand-count as a test of the official machine count.